Two terms with known prime divisors adding to a power: REVISED with APPENDICES

 Let $c$ be a positive odd integer and $R$ a set of $n$ primes coprime with $c$.
 We consider equations $X + Y = c^z$ in three integer unknowns $X$, $Y$, $z$, where $z > 0$, $Y > X > 0$, and the primes dividing $XY$ are precisely those in $R$.
 We consider $N$, the number of solutions of such an equation.
 Given a solution $(X, Y, z)$, let $D$ be the least positive integer such that $(XY/D)^{1/2}$ is an integer.
 Further, let $\omega$ be the number of distinct primes dividing $c$.
 Standard elementary approaches use an upper bound of $2^n$ for the number of possible $D$, and an upper bound of $2^{\omega-1}$ for the number of ideal factorizations of $c$ in the field $\ratQ(\sqrt{-D})$ which can correspond (in a standard designated way) to a solution in which $(XY/D)^{1/2} \in \intZ$, and obtain $N \le 2^{n+\omega-1}$.
 Here we improve this by finding an inverse proportionality relationship between a bound on the number of $D$ which can occur in solutions and a bound (independent of $D$) on the number of ideal factorizations of $c$ which can correspond to solutions for a given $D$.
 We obtain $N \le 2^{n-1}+1$.
-The bound is precise for $n<4$: there are several cases with exactly $2^{n-1} + 1$ solutions.
+This bound is precise for $n<4$: there are several cases with exactly $2^{n-1} + 1$ solutions.
+For higher values of $n$ the bound becomes unrealistic, but is nevertheless an improvement on bounds obtained previously by both elementary and non-elementary methods.